notofonts/noto-sans-nushu/README.md

 ![Noto Nushu with Latin and Hanzi](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/10-Noto-with-other-scripts.jpg)

-My connection to the script is very thin: being Chinese (and a woman) doesn’t make me 100% legitimate to design a Nüshu typeface accurately and naturally, but the will to design it as faithfully as possible made me reaching Pr.
+My connection to the script is quite thin: being Chinese (and a woman) doesn’t make me 100% legitimate to design a Nüshu typeface accurately and naturally, but the will to design it as faithfully as possible made me reaching Pr.
 Zhao Liming in person and all the women I could meet in Jiangyong, at the Nüshu script Museum, receiving their experience and opinions through the process, look at as many Nüshu texts as I could find, and dive into this peculiar culture.
 My abilities as a type designer made me care about details, extract the most common features from documents and samples, examine hand written characters and deduce how shapes could be made consistent accross the entire set for a digital font.
 You can find all the informations collected and sorted in my Process voyage [here](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/process.md), feedbacks, opinions and discussions are also very much welcome! 🙃